nvdrk/flutter-wordle/README.md

 # flutter wordle
-A simple word guessing game written in Flutter
+A simple word guessing game written in Flutter using Riverpod as Statemanagement

+Still under construction